 The main benefits of Bodum Bistro are the affordable price, ease of use, and ease of cleaning and maintenance.
-People also like the colorful modern design.
+People also like the colourful modern design.
 To operate the Bodum Bistro, choose your grind size by twisting the beans hopper.
 Select the grind time from 0-20 seconds by using the dial, then press the start button.
 The timer will stay on the same setting next time you grind.

 Bodum, a Swiss-Danish company, is best known for its Chambord French press coffee maker.
 Bodum made this grinder.
 Bodum company has a good reputation for its manual coffeemakers and glassware but has a limited range of electrical appliances.
-You can buy the Bodum Bistro on Amazon.
-The retail price is about $143.

 For more details, read our full Bodum Bistro review.